Kaprosuchus: Description

 Kaprosuchus is known from a nearly complete skull about 507 mm in length in which the lower jaw measured 603 mm long.
 Its total body length is estimated to be around 2.42-3.77 m.
 It possesses three sets of tusk-like caniniform teeth that project above and below the skull, one of which in the lower jaw fits into notches in the upper jaw.
 This type of dentition is not seen in any other known crocodyliform.
 Another unique characteristic of Kaprosuchus is the presence of large, rugose horns formed from the squamosal and parietal bones that project posteriorly from the skull.
 Smaller projections are also seen in the closely related Mahajangasuchus.

+Size comparison, body based in the largely more complete Mahajangasuchus, its closest known relative.

 The snout of Kaprosuchus shows generalized proportions and the naris is positioned dorsally.
 In Kaprosuchus many teeth are hypertrophied and labiolingually (laterally) compressed, unlike those of other crocodyliforms with similarly shallow snouts, which are usually subconical and of moderate length.
 Another difference between the skull of Kaprosuchus and those of other crocodyliforms that also possess dorsoventrally compressed snouts is the great depth of the posterior portion of the skull.

 In Kaprosuchus, the orbits (i.e., eye sockets) open laterally and are angled slightly forward rather than upward.
 The orbits turned forward suggest that there was somewhat stereoscopic vision, i.e., an overlap in the visual field of the animal.

 The surfaces of the premaxillae are rugose with the edges elevated above the body of the bone, suggesting that a keratinous shield would have been supported by the rugosities at the tip of the snout.
 Along the interpremaxillary suture, the area where the two premaxillae meet, the surface is smooth, giving the paired rugosity of the premaxillae the resemblance of a moustache in anterior view.